KontonGu/FaST-GShare/README.md

     $ bash ./install/uninstall_fast-gshare-fn.sh
     ```

-## Build FaST-GShare from Scrach based on the Code (for further Developing)
+## Build FaST-GShare from Scratch based on the Code (for further Developing)
-The detailed introduction to the FaST-GShare project's construction from the source code can be found in the `./develope` directory.
+The detailed introduction to the FaST-GShare project's construction from the source code can be found in the `./develope` directory and [README](https://github.com/KontonGu/FaST-GShare/blob/main/develop/README.md).

 ## Citation